Nickelodeon Kids' Choice Awards 2020 Winners: The Complete List

 Brie Larson (Carol Danvers/Captain Marvel, Captain Marvel and Avengers: Endgame)

-Dove Cameron (Mal, Descendants 3)
+WINNER: Dove Cameron (Mal, Descendants 3)

 Scarlett Johansson (Natasha Romanoff/Black Widow, Avengers: Endgame)